privacytools/privacytools.io/pages/privacy.md

 ---
 layout: page
 permalink: /privacy/
-title: "Privacy Q&A"
+title: "Privacy Q&amp;A"
 description: "This Privacy Statement explains what information PrivacyTools and its related entities collect about its users, what we do with that information, and how we handle the content you place in our products and services."
 ---

 ## Who is {{ site.name }}?

 {{ site.name }} is an unincorporated community developing this website and a number of privacy-friendly services.
 The current list of public team members [can be found on GitHub](https://github.com/orgs/privacytoolsIO/people).
-In order to operate these services, {{ site.name }} receives hosting and administration services from Aragon Ventures LLC, which also collects payments and donations on the {{ site.name }} team's behalf.
+In order to operate these services, {{ site.name }} receives hosting and administration services from Aragon Ventures LLC.

 ## How does {{ site.name }} collect data about me?